Christiana Hartley: Honours

 Hartley was made a Freeman of Colne in 1927 and of Southport in 1940.
 In the birthday honours list of 1943, she was awarded a CBE for public services in Southport.
 Also in 1943, Hartley received an honorary MA degree from the University of Liverpool in recognition of all her philanthropic work.

 Philanthropy and welfare work

 Maternity

 Hartley served as a member of Southport's Maternity and Child Welfare sub-committee.
 In 1926, she opened the Liverpool maternity Hospital where John Lennon of the Beatles was born in 1940.
 In 1928, she proposed the construction of a fully equipped maternity hospital for the town (Southport).The plans were accepted and the Christiana Hartley Maternity Hospital opened in May 1932 on the Curzon Road side of the site.
 The Christiana Hartley maternity unit remained on the Infirmary site until it was moved over to the new District General Hospital in 1999.
 In addition, in 1940 Hartley endowed a nurses’ home in Southport.

 Unemployment relief

-In no way politically tribal in her good works, Hartley made donations to Southport Trades Council and Labour Party for work on behalf of the unemployed.
+Hartley made donations to Southport Trades Council and Labour Party for work on behalf of the unemployed.